phil9690/integral/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/patricklindsay/integral.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](contributor-covenant.org) code of conduct.

 ### Further works
-* User authentication
-* User authorization
 * Settings management
+* Custom user confirmation modal
 * Image management
 * Gallery management
 * Blog